AMC to charge more for good seats in movie theaters

 NEW YORK (AP) — Middle seats at many U.S. movie theaters just got more expensive.

 AMC Theaters, the nation’s largest movie theater chain, on Monday unveiled a new pricing scheme in which seat location determines how much your movie ticket costs.
-AMC operates teh theaters located at Jefferson Pointe in Fort Wayne.
 Seats in the middle of the auditorium will cost a dollar or two more, while seats in the front row will be slightly cheaper.

 AMC said the pricing plan, dubbed “Sightline,” has already been rolled out in some locations and, by the end of the year, will be in place at all domestic AMC theaters during showings after 4 p.m.